StorageVault Reports 2022 First Quarter Results and Increases Dividend

 - Net Operating Income (“NOI”) – NOI is defined as storage and related services revenue less related property operating costs.
 NOI does not include interest expense or income, depreciation and amortization, corporate administrative costs, stock based compensation costs or taxes.
 NOI assists management in assessing profitability and valuation from principal business activities.

-- Funds from Operations (“FFO”) – FFO is defined as net income (loss) excluding gains or losses from the sale of depreciable real estate, plus depreciation and amortization, stock based compensation expenses, and deferred income taxes; and after adjustments for equity accounted entities and non-controlling interests.
+- Funds from Operations (“FFO”) – FFO is defined as net income (loss) excluding gains or losses from the sale of depreciable real estate, plus depreciation and amortization, unrealized (gain) or loss on derivative financial instruments, stock based compensation expenses and deferred income taxes; and after adjustments for equity accounted entities and non-controlling interests.
+FFO should not be viewed as an alternative to cash from operating activities, net income, or other measures calculated in accordance with IFRS.
 The Corporation believes that FFO can be a beneficial measure, when combined with primary IFRS measures, to assist in the evaluation of the Corporation’s ability to generate cash and evaluate its return on investments as it excludes the effects of real estate amortization and gains and losses from the sale of real estate, all of which are based on historical cost accounting and which may be of limited significance in evaluating current performance.